maxpiva/AnimeOfflineDownloader/README.md

 A tool is not responsible for your actions; please make an informed decision prior to using this application.

-Any Stream decryption is done by a third party program, in case of Crunchyroll by RTMPDump, in case of Daisuki by the akamai decryption flash library,
+Any Stream decryption is done by a third party program, in case of Crunchyroll by RTMPDump, in case of Daisuki by the akamai decryption flash library.

 Usage of this third party programs and/or libraries may be forbidden in your country without proper consent of the copyright holder.
 None of this programs/libraries are included in this release.